Find Affordable College Courses

 Durham, NC

-With a ranking of #10, Duke University did quite well on this year’s best value schools for anthropology students working on their bachelor’s degree.
-Located in the large city of Durham, Duke is a private not-for-profit school with a fairly large student population.
+Duke University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree anthropology programs.
+Located in the city of Durham, Duke is a private not-for-profit school with a large student population.

-Duke not only placed well in our value ranking, but it is also #1 on our Best Anthropology Bachelor’s Degree Schools in North Carolina list.
+Duke also took the #1 spot in our Best Anthropology Bachelor’s Degree Schools in North Carolina rankings.

 Best Value Anthropology Colleges in the Southeast Region

-Explore all the Best Value Anthropology Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value Anthropology Schools in the Southeast Area or other specific states within that region.

 State Degrees Awarded